DmitryUlyanov/neural-style-audio-torch/README.md

 This is an extension of [texture synthesis](https://arxiv.org/abs/1505.07376) and [style transfer](https://arxiv.org/abs/1508.06576) method of Leon Gatys et al. based on [Justin Johnson's code](https://github.com/jcjohnson/neural-style) for neural style transfer.

+To listen to examples go to the blog post.
 Almost identical Lasagne implementation by [Vadim Lebedev](http://sites.skoltech.ru/compvision/members/vadim-lebedev/) can be found [here](https://github.com/vadim-v-lebedev/audio_style_tranfer).
+Also check out [TensorFlow implementation](https://github.com/DmitryUlyanov/neural-style-audio-tf).

 ### Examples
-As there is no way to embed an audio player with github markdown please follow [this link]() for the examples of texture synthesis (and style transfer).
+As there is no way to embed an audio player with github markdown please follow [this link]() for the examples of texture synthesis and style transfer.

 ### Prerequisites
 - [Torch7](http://torch.ch/docs/getting-started.html#_)